Mechanical Engineering & Technology

 Pre-requisites: junior or senior status and permission of the instructor, department chair and dean and a declared Mechanical Engineering Technology major.

 This course gives students applied field experience working in industry.
-Students will apply engineering principles to solve problems under the supervision of a practicing engineer.
+Students apply engineering principles to solve problems under the supervision of a practicing engineer.
 A minimum of 180 hours of work is required for students to complete the internship experience.
 Students working part-time over multiple quarters will have the credit hours divided across quarters to match the hours worked in each quarter.

 METC 499.
 DIRECTED STUDY.
 1-5 Credits.